Thanksgiving Books for Kids

 This post may contain affiliate links.

 Thanksgiving books for kids share about the early history of the United States, gratitude, family traditions, favorite foods, and more stories.

 Did you know that thankfulness is a habit–something to practice and make a regular part of your day?
 (Kind of like exercise!)

 We practice thankfulness each night in our family prayers.
-For other people, they might share gratitude at a family meal.
+Other people might share gratitude at a family meal.
 The good news is that gratitude directly correlates to your feelings of joyfulness.

-Here are books to share with your children that talk about thankfulness as well as the history of Thanksgiving and some funny Thanksgiving stories.
+Here are books to share with your children that talk about thankfulness, the history of Thanksgiving, and some funny Thanksgiving stories.

 What Thanksgiving books will you include in your celebration this year?